mithmusq3/Officium/README.md

 ## Getting started

 Download and Install Node JS and Mongo DB
-You could either connect the Mongo DB locally Or you can use the commented out dbURI to connet with database)
+You could either connect the Mongo DB locally Or you can use the commented out dbURI to connect with Mongo DB Atlas)

 To get the code: